-The Coolest Workplaces in DFW: Collaborative spaces are changing the way business is done
+Coolest Workplaces in DFW: Collaboration changing business

 D Magazine’s Coolest Workplaces piece showcases some spectacular commercial spaces in Dallas and Fort Worth, Texas.
 Home to some of the worlds largest companies, such as AT&T, American Airlines and Exxon-Mobil, the DFW metroplex has always been the land of big business.
 And anyone who watched even a little bit of the TV show ‘Dallas’ knows that Southfork Ranch was built on big deals and big oil.
 But it’s a new kind of Dallas that is bringing new approaches to commercial spaces, collaboration and bringing new energy to the city voted by USA today readers to have the best skyline in the world.
 When it comes to exciting new design in a thriving metro area, the ‘new Dallas’ is a one of a kind.

 The trends towards more open, social business models and commercial spaces is driven by millenials as detailed in the D Magazine piece:

 According to Judy Pesek, the south central regional managing principal of design firm Gensler, younger generations’ priorities are just different.
 Where baby boomers viewed the work/life balance as a top priority, millennials are looking for jobs with purpose.
 “They don’t just want more money, more prestige, or a fast track to the C-suite,” Pesek wrote in a post for D CEO Real Estate earlier this year.
 “They want to feel like their work is meaningful in a larger context; they want to give back to their communities.
 And, they want to decide how and where they work best.
 The savvy employer who gets this will have an edge on attracting and keeping top talent.”